 Larry Crocker

 Larry Crocker received his PhD in philosophy from Harvard and taught philosophy for several years at the University of Washington.
 He then practiced law, prosecuted criminals, and taught law at NYU.
-At Dartmouth he taught classes in philosophy of law, crime and punishment, ethics, political and social philosophy, philosophy of science, and philosophy of religion.
+From 2004 through 2012 he taught at Dartmouth classes in philosophy of law, crime and punishment, ethics, political and social philosophy, philosophy of science, and philosophy of religion.
+His blog is www. lawrencecrocker.blogspot.com.

 Actually Reading the Constitution (Spring Term 2023)